-This section begins with a focus on career courses in the business curriculum and then moves to other discipline-based career courses.
-It concludes with reports on procedures for developing and managing career courses.
+This section begins with a focus on career courses in varied disciplines and then moves to psychology-based career courses.
+The literature reveals increased focus on career preparation and related interventions in varied disciplines, including the offering of dedicated career courses and adding career modules in basic courses.